 Check with your GP or pharmacist before you take any medicines or herbal remedies.

 Examples of the main types of hormonal contraception are shown in the table.

-You may have noticed that your medicine has two or more names.
-All medicines have a generic name.
-Many medicines also have one or more brand name.
+You may have noticed that your medicine has two names.
+All medicines have a generic (biological) name.
+Many medicines also have a brand name, although the key ingredients are the same.
 Generic names are in lower case, whereas brand names start with a capital letter.

 At what age should I stop taking hormonal contraceptives?

 Your GP or family planning nurse can give you information about the benefits and risks of hormonal contraception as you get older.
-He or she can also discuss possible alternatives with you, an intra-uterine device (IUD or coil) or barrier methods of contraception, such as condoms.
+He or she can discuss possible alternatives with you.
+These may include options including intra-uterine devices (IUD or IUS) or barrier methods, such as condoms.

 Can I take the pill so I don't have a period while I'm on holiday?

 In some contraceptive pills, the dose of hormones is different for different weeks of the cycle.
-It can be unreliable to take packets of these contraceptive pills back-to-back.
-Ask your GP or nurse for advice.
+If you’re taking this type of pill and would like to delay your period, speak to your pharmacist, GP or nurse for advice.